quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 - Renamed "Stream Cipher" and "Block Cipher" to "Encrypted Short" and "Encrypted Long"
 - Changed "Encrypted Short" to a 4-pass algorithm.
-- Recommended a random initial nonce for encrypted short.
+- Recommended a random initial nonce when incrementing.
+- Clarified what SNI LBs should do with unknown QUIC versions.

 ## since draft-ietf-quic-load-balancers-08
 - Eliminate Dynamic SID allocation